This website is best viewed in a browser that supports web standards.

 Skip to content or, if you would rather, Skip to navigation.

-Advantage is Northwest's welcome week - that isn't really a week.
-It's actually 4 days of getting settled, meeting your classmates and roommates, fun activities, and Freshmen Seminar.
+Advantage is Northwest's welcome week - that is not really a week.
+It's actually four days of getting settled, meeting other new Bearcats, enjoying fun activities and beginning University Seminar.

 The Advantage invitation and schedule is mailed out in late July.